SaiDhinakar/telco-churn-ml-pipeline/README.md

 ## 🎯 Project Overview

-This project implements a **complete MLOps pipeline** that automates the entire machine learning lifecycle for predicting customer churn in the telecommunications industry.
+This project implements a **complete ML pipeline** that automates the entire machine learning lifecycle for predicting customer churn in the telecommunications industry.
 The pipeline handles everything from data ingestion to model deployment, with orchestration, monitoring, and serving capabilities.

 ### What Does This Pipeline Do?